Micro-macro kinetic flux-vector splitting schemes for the multidimensional Boltzmann-ES-BGK equation: Introduction

 This work aims to extend the micro-macro decomposition method of Bennoune, Lemou, and Mieussens \cite{Bennoune2008UniformlyAsymptotics} in several key directions.
 We show how to extend the micro-macro decomposition to multiple dimensions and to accurately handle the Ellipsoidal-Statistical-Bhatnagar-Gross-Krook (ES-BGK) \cite{article:Holway1965} collision operator.
-One of the disadvantages of the micro-macro decomposition approach is that boundary conditions can be far more difficult to derive and implement than in direct kinetic methods.
+One disadvantage of the micro-macro decomposition approach is that boundary conditions can be much more difficult to derive and implement than in direct kinetic methods.
 In this work, we show how to implement reflecting wall boundary conditions in both the macro and micro portions of the numerical update to recover solutions comparable to those computed with direct kinetic methods.
 In the proposed numerical scheme, the collision operator, as it appears in both the micro and macro equations, is handled via L-stable implicit time discretizations.
-At the same time, the remaining transport terms are computed via kinetic flux vector splitting (for the macro equations) and upwind differencing (for the micro equation).
-The semi-implicit nature of the full update allows the scheme to be asymptotic preserving (AP).
+The remaining transport terms are computed via kinetic flux vector splitting (for the macro equations) and upwind differencing (for the micro equation).
+The semi-implicit nature of the full update makes the scheme asymptotic preserving (AP).
 The resulting scheme is applied to various test cases in 1D and 2D.
-The 2D version of the code is parallelized via MPI, and we present weak and strong scaling studies with varying numbers of processors.
+The 2D version of the code is parallelized using MPI, and we present weak- and strong-scaling studies with varying numbers of processors.
 The resulting methods are written in an open-source C++ code with MPI for parallelization and Python plotting routines; this code can be freely downloaded as a {\tt bitbucket.org} repository \cite{code:RossmanithSar2025}.